-At last year's Annual General Meeting, the Shareholders re-approved the rolling stock option plan that had originally passed in 2009 (the "Stock Option Plan" or "Plan") authorizing the issuance of incentive stock options to directors, officers, employees and consultants to an aggregate of 10% of the issued shares from time to time.
-The TSX Venture Exchange policies ("TSX-V") require the approval of the Stock Option Plan by the Company's "disinterested shareholders" (as defined below) on an annual basis.
-There are currently 22,269,961 common shares issued and outstanding, therefore the current 10% threshold is 2,226,996 shares under the Stock Option Plan.
-The material terms of the Plan remain the same.
+At last year's Annual General and Special Meeting, the Shareholders approved a new 10% rolling stock option plan (the "Stock Option Plan" or "Plan") authorizing the issuance of incentive stock options to Eligible Persons (defined below) for up to an aggregate of 10% of the issued Common Shares from time to time.
+The TSX Venture Exchange ("TSX-V") policies require the re-approval of the Stock Option Plan by the Company's Shareholders (as defined below) on an annual basis.
+There are currently 46,010,621 Common Shares issued and outstanding, therefore the current 10% threshold is 4,601,062 shares under the Stock Option Plan.
+The Company has made minor and administrative amendments to the Plan since it was approved in 2024.

-Incentive stock options under the Stock Option Plan may be granted by the Board of Directors to eligible persons, who are directors, officers or consultants of the Company or its subsidiaries (if any), or who are employees of a company providing management services to the Company, or who are eligible charitable organizations.
+Incentive stock options under the Stock Option Plan may be granted by the Board of Directors to eligible persons, who are directors, officers or consultants of the Company or its subsidiaries (if any), or who are employees of a company providing management services to the Company, or who are eligible charitable organizations (the "Eligible Persons").
 Stock options may be granted under the Stock Option Plan with a maximum exercise period of up to ten (10) years, as determined by the Board of Directors of the Company.

-The Stock Option Plan will limit the number of stock options which may be granted to any one individual to not more than 5% of the total issued shares of the Company in any 12 month period (unless otherwise approved by the disinterested shareholders of the Company), and not more than 10% of the total issued shares to all insiders at any time or granted over any 12 month period.
-The number of options granted to any one consultant or person employed to provide investor relations activities in any 12 month period must not exceed 2% of the total issued shares of the Company.
-Any stock options granted under the Stock Option Plan will not be subject to any vesting schedule, unless otherwise determined by the Board of Directors or required by the policies of the TSX-V.
+The Stock Option Plan limits the number of stock options which may be granted to any one individual to not more than 5% of the total issued Common Shares in any 12-month period (unless otherwise approved by the disinterested Shareholders of the Company), and not more than 10% of the total issued Common Shares to all insiders at any time or granted over any 12-month period.
+The number of options granted to any one consultant or person employed to provide investor relations activities in any 12-month period must not exceed 2% of the total issued Common Shares.
+Any stock options granted under the Stock Option

+Plan will not be subject to any vesting schedule, unless otherwise determined by the Board of Directors or required by the policies of the TSX-V.

-Options under the Plan must be granted at an exercise price which is at or above the current discounted market price (as defined under the policies of the Exchange) on the date of the grant.
+Options under the Stock Option Plan may be granted at an exercise price which is at or above the current discounted market price (as defined under the policies of the TSX-V) on the date of the grant.
 In the event of the death or permanent disability of an optionee, any option granted to such optionee will be exercisable upon the earlier of 365 days from the date of death or permanent disability, or the expiry date of the option.
-In the event of the resignation, or the termination or removal of an optionee without just cause, any option granted to such optionee will be exercisable for a period of 90 days thereafter.
+In the event of the resignation of an optionee, or the termination or removal of an optionee without just cause, any option granted to such optionee will be exercisable for a period of 90 days thereafter.
 In the event of termination for cause, any option granted to such optionee will be cancelled as at the date of termination.